Andrei Tarkovsky: Film career in the Soviet Union

 During 1975, Tarkovsky also worked on the screenplay Hoffmanniana, about the German writer and poet E. T. A. Hoffmann.
 In December 1976, he directed Hamlet, his only stage play, at the Lenkom Theatre in Moscow.
 The main role was played by Anatoly Solonitsyn, who also acted in several of Tarkovsky's films.
 At the end of 1978, he also wrote the screenplay Sardor together with the writer Aleksandr Misharin.

 The last film Tarkovsky completed in the Soviet Union was Stalker, inspired by the novel Roadside Picnic by the brothers Arkady and Boris Strugatsky.
 Tarkovsky had met the brothers first in 1971 and was in contact with them until his death in 1986.
 Initially he wanted to shoot a film based on their novel Dead Mountaineer's Hotel and he developed a raw script.
 Influenced by a discussion with Arkady Strugatsky he changed his plan and began to work on the script based on Roadside Picnic.
 Work on this film began in 1976.
 The production was mired in troubles; improper development of the negatives had ruined all the exterior shots.
 Tarkovsky's relationship with cinematographer Georgy Rerberg deteriorated to the point where he hired Alexander Knyazhinsky as a new first cinematographer.
 Furthermore, Tarkovsky had a heart attack in April 1978, resulting in further delay.
 The film was completed in 1979 and won the Prize of the Ecumenical Jury at the Cannes Film Festival.
 In a question and answer session at the Edinburgh Filmhouse on 11 February 1981, Tarkovsky trenchantly rejected suggestions that the film was either impenetrably mysterious or a political allegory.

-In 1979, Tarkovsky began production of the film The First Day (Russian: Первый День Pervyj Dyen), based on a script by his friend and long-term collaborator Andrei Konchalovsky.
-The film was set in 18th-century Russia during the reign of Peter the Great and starred Natalya Bondarchuk and Anatoli Papanov.
-To get the project approved by Goskino, Tarkovsky submitted a script that was different from the original script, omitting several scenes that were critical of the official atheism in the Soviet Union.
-After shooting roughly half of the film the project was stopped by Goskino after it became apparent that the film differed from the script submitted to the censors.
-Tarkovsky was reportedly infuriated by this interruption and destroyed most of the film.